top of page

 Have A Hit!

 Thirsty visitors to Lowell Park can choose from various Coca-Cola products.
 As is the case at all Cape Cod ballparks, alcoholic beverages are not sold here.
-It’s a pretty extensive menu for a small stand, and the quality of the food put out is good.
+Fans who have not visited Cotuit in a while may bemoan the downsizing of the menu and the deletion of many local items.

-Even with the nice selection of food sold at Lowell Park, visitors can bring their own food and drink to a Kettleers game.
+Even with the solid selection of food sold at Lowell Park, visitors are free to bring their food and drink to a Kettleers game.
+Just no alcohol in your coolers, please.

 Atmosphere 4